-Of course, Berlin’s history is inescapable; the scars of war are still visible on some of the most iconic monuments, while sections of the Wall, which divided the city for nearly three decades, still stand today.
-There are also plenty of world-class museumsoffering a glimpse into life under the Nazis and then the Soviets.
+While the locals might have moved on from the past, the scars of war are still visible on some of the most iconic monuments.
+Sections of the Berlin Wall, which divided the city for nearly three decades, still stand today.
+There are also plenty of world-class museums documenting life under both the Nazis and the Soviets.